How To Tell A Story: The Beginner’s Guide To Live Storytelling

-After interviewing award-winning radio producer (This American Life‘s Seth Lind), television writers (Bojack Horseman‘s Shauna McGarry and The Slate‘s Kevin Allison), competitive storytelling champion (The Moth‘s David Crabb), podcast hosts (Risk!‘s Kevin Allison and Michelle Walson), and best-selling author (Margo Leitman), Washington Post reporter and three-time Moth champion, Melanie Hamlett has narrowed down the key actions newcomers should take to most efficiently learn the art of storytelling.
+After interviewing an award-winning radio producer (This American Life‘s Seth Lind), seasoned television writers (Bojack Horseman‘s Shauna McGarry and The Slate‘s Kevin Allison), a competitive storytelling champion (The Moth‘s David Crabb), multiple podcast hosts (Risk!‘s Kevin Allison and Michelle Walson), and a best-selling author (Margot Leitman), Washington Post reporter and three-time Moth champion, Melanie Hamlett has narrowed down the key actions newcomers should take to most efficiently learn the art of storytelling.

 Key Takeaways From The Guide: